 With your account set up, you’re ready to explore the extensive capabilities of Aurora.
 Start your journey into advanced geospatial analytics today.

 After logging in, the next step is to set up your project, which is essential for utilizing Aurora’s tools.
-Navigate to the Projects tab located in the left sidebar.
-Here, click on Add Project to initiate the creation of a new project.
+Navigate to the Organization settings and go to the Projects tab where you can create your own projects.

 To create your project, you’ll need to input a ‘Project Title’ and a ‘Project Name (Slug)’.
 Note that the Project Name can only include numbers, letters, hyphens (-), and underscores (_).